Before Departure

 Processing Time

-• Our processing time is maximum three weeks.
-We process applications on an ongoing basis, but certain periods may be incredibly busy.
-You should therefore send us your application as soon as possible.
+- Our processing time is up to three weeks.
+Applications are processed on a rolling basis, but certain periods can be extremely busy.
+You should therefore submit your application as early as possible.

-• Our office is closed during "fellesferien" in July and during the Christmas holidays, so make sure you send us your application well ahead of time.
+- Our office is closed during fellesferien in July and during the Christmas holidays, so please ensure that you submit your application well in advance.

 ECTS